Corona Virus Meets Climate Change

 Hollywood has written the script in any number of recent dystopian versions of the collapse of our world as we know it, from The Road to The Handmaid’s Tale.
 But reality is simpler than that.

-When a species overburdens natural systems as we have done, the natural systems recalibrate themselves as a consequence, according to James Lovelock's famous Gaia Theory, first postulated in the 1970's.
-The few short weeks since the start of 2020 have brought wildfires on a scale never known before, floods that have created new lakes on centuries-old farmland, and now a new virus.
+When a species overburdens natural systems as we have done, the natural systems recalibrate themselves as a consequence, according to James Lovelock’s famous Gaia Theory, first postulated in the 1970’s.
+2020 brought wildfires on a scale never known before, floods that have created new lakes on centuries-old farmland, and a new virus.

 These are all products of natural systems, the eco-systems of which our own species is a part.
 They are all explicable within the realms of our scientific understanding.
 But none is within our means to prevent, as they happen.
 We do not know how to stop them, as they emerge, we can only seek protective measures to minimise the damage.
 The scale of the damage is horrifying.